CoolBeansProgramming/DVD-Rentals/README.md

 `country` – stores country names.

 ## About the project
-This project will primarily serve as practice for writing queries and exporting a subset of the data to Tableau to visualize.
+In this project, I perform exploratory data analysis with SQL and visualize a subset of the data in Tableau.